 If you’re looking for low maintenance flowers, Vinca is one for you.
 It prefers dry conditions and doesn’t need to be deadheaded.
 If you’re interested in more ideas for low maintenance gardening, check out – Creating and Caring For A Low Maintenance Flower Garden.

 What about Gazanias?
 I will back up here and say that after much trial and error, I no longer plant these in the ground.
 The rabbits and squirrels will not even give them a chance.
 They must be really tasty.
-I have a pot of Gazanias on my porch steps and the squirrels still help themselves and leave the undesirable stems on the porch steps.
+I have a pot of Gazanias on my porch steps and the squirrels still help themselves and clutter up the porch by leaving the undesirable stems behind.
 I used to think it was just rabbits eating my Gazanias until I caught a squirrel in the act.
 These are beauties, aren’t they?
 They really resemble miniature sunflowers.

 Verbena is another favorite and another annual that keeps on blooming, if it’s regularly deadheaded.